-It’s one of the best martial arts in the list as it gives the user a complete repertoire of techniques they can use to disable a threat.
+It’s one of the best martial arts in the list because it gives the user a complete repertoire of leverage based techniques to disable a threat.
 Some might say it’s a descendant of the ancient martial arts Judo as it requires the threat to be on the ground.

 BJJ first exploded onto the scene in the world of MMA.
 The Gracie family were the earliest practitioners of Brazilian Jiu-Jitsu; Royce Gracie used BBJ exclusively to defeat his opponents in the octagon ring.
 Today, BJJ is still a popular fighting option in the MMA circle.

 Locks, chokes, and ground-pounding is Brazilian Jiu Jitsu’s theme.
 It’s good for street fighting and is a very capable discipline in its own right.
 Some of the techniques you’ll be learning include takedowns and other forms of submissions made up of cranks, locks, and chokes.

 Brazilian Jiu-Jitsu is an excellent medium to train the body and increase physical strength and stamina, all of which are useful in emergency situations.

 The most immediate weaknesses of this discipline include group fighting, dealing with armed attackers, and zero striking techniques.
 BJJ can dominate the threat once they’re on the ground but you’ll need to have the immense physical strength to do so.

 Useful for 2 or more attackers?
 Rating 2/5.
 It is more suitable in 1-on-1 situations as the other attacker may take advantage of the fact that you’re on the ground with the first threat.